 Configuring service instance upgrades

 This section configures the upgrade-all-service-instances errand.
-VMware SQL with MySQL for TAS uses this errand to upgrade service instances.
+VMware Tanzu for MySQL uses this errand to upgrade service instances.
 For more information about the upgrade-all-service-instances errand, see upgrade-all-service-instances.

 To configure service instance upgrades.